 The goal of this challenge is to get 4 counters in a row.
 You will be doing some division to find the answers on the game board.

 Scan the QR code for the instructions.
-If you do not have a device, read the Instructions below.
+If you don't have a device, read the instructions and pictures below to learn the rules.

 How to play: (Game board and spinner on next page)